python/typing/docs/spec/namedtuples.rst

     Point6 = NamedTuple('Point6', (('x', int), ('y', int)))

-At runtime, the ``namedtuple`` function disallows field names that are illegal Python identifiers and either rases an exception or replaces these fields with a parameter name of the form ``_N``.
+At runtime, the ``namedtuple`` function disallows field names that are illegal Python identifiers and either raises an exception or replaces these fields with a parameter name of the form ``_N``.
 The behavior depends on the value of the ``rename`` argument.
 Type checkers may replicate this behavior statically::